-Regent's Master of Arts in Government provides an in-depth understanding of the founding principles of democracy, the Biblical foundation for government, current issues related to government, and the skills and knowledge to shape nations.
-The M.A. in Government - American Government program equips students who have a passion for government and public policy with the competencies necessary to think Biblically and to perform skillfully in vocations of government and public policy.
+Regent's Master of Arts in Government provides an in-depth understanding of the founding principles of democracy and the biblical foundation for government.
+Students also explore current issues related to government and understand skills and knowledge required to shape nations.
+The M.A. in Government with a concentration in American Government equips students with the competencies necessary to think biblically and to perform skillfully in vocations of government and public policy.

 Curriculum: View Course Sequence & Descriptions

 Length: 30 credit hours.
 May be completed in as little as 18 months.
-Students may enter the program in the fall, spring, or summer semester.
+Students may enter the program in the fall, spring or summer semester.

-Results: Master of Arts in Government with a concentration in
+Results: Master of Arts in Government with a concentration in American Government

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-Certificates: Available certificates in International Relations, Law and Public Policy, Mid-East Politics, Political Theory, Public Administration, and Terrorism and Homeland Defense.
+Certificates: Available certificates in International Relations, Law and Public Policy, Mid-East Politics, Political Theory, Public Administration, and Terrorism and Homeland Defense